thuijskens/thuijskens.github.io/_posts/2018-11-11-useful-code-is-production-code.md

 Regardless of what the responsibilities of a data scientist are, code is a main (by)product of his or her work.
 Whether the scientist is producing ad-hoc analyses for a business stakeholder, or building a machine learning model sitting behind a REST API, the main output is always code.
 When it comes to poor coding quality, some data scientists will say that they are working on one-off, ad-hoc, analyses or proof-of-concept (PoC) modelling pipelines.

 This is not a valid counter-argument.
 If an ad-hoc analysis showed a useful insight, there is a high chance you would want to re-run that analysis at a future point in time.
 You can't tell your senior stakeholder a month later that you can't reproduce your analysis because your codebase is incomprehensible.
 If your PoC pipeline shows a meaningful lift on a key performance indicator (KPI), you would want the codebase to be clear and the results reproducible so that either you or a different team can push it to production without pain.
-Businesses care about impact that is realised by analytics, and writing production-grade code is the way to do that.
+Businesses only care about impact that is realised by analytics, and writing production-grade code is the way to do that.

 <!--excerpt-->